zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Armond says, “You’re too smart” – you’re too intell igent – “to be taken in by con artists who style themselves as mystics.”
 Couple of  different expressions there – “to be taken in” means to be tricked or to be foole d by someone, for someone to lie to you and for you to believe it.
 That’s to be taken in.
 A “con artist” is a person who does something to trick you out of your money, to fool you into giving him your money.
 “Con” is short for “confidence,” basica lly, trust that you have in that person, that that person is able to get you to give  them.
 That’s what a con artist does.

  Armond says that Patricia is too smart to be taken in by con artists who style themselves as mystics.
 “To style (style) yourself a s something” means to present yourself in a certain way, to pretend that you are something that you really aren’t.
 In this case, the con artists are styling themselve s as mystics.
 A “mystic” (mystic) is a person who is very spiritual, who seems to hav e a close relationship with God and is somehow closer to the truth than other p eople.
 Armond says, “It’s all smoke and mirrors.”
 The phrase “smoke (smoke) and m irrors (mirrors)” is used to describe a situation where what appears to be happe ning is not actually happening.
 The idea is that you are being fooled.
-Y ou are being tricked.
+You are being tricked.
 You are being lied to.
 A person is doing something to make you believe something that isn’t true.
 “It’s all smoke and mirrors,” Armond sa ys.

 Patricia says, “You’re wrong.
 I’ll give you an exam ple.
 My horoscope today says that an unpleasant person” – someone who’s not very  nice – “will try to shake my beliefs” – to shake my confidence in my beliefs.
 “T o shake (shake) someone’s confidence in their beliefs,” or “to shake someone’ s beliefs,” we might say, means to make another person doubt what they previo usly had believed, to make them less certain about something.
 Patricia sa ys that her horoscope told her that she should “walk away,” meaning she should  leave when she finds or meets this unpleasant person.
 Of course, what does she do?
 She turns around and leaves.
 Armond says, “Hey, where are you going? ” – indicating to us that Patricia is walking away from Armond because that’s  what her horoscope told her to do.